eflautt/ga-data-science/lessons/lesson-05/readme.md

 ## Command Line Demo
 Demo a few commands-

-1. cd
+1. `cd`
-2. pwd
+2. `pwd`
-3. $home
+3. `$home`
-4. mkdir
+4. `mkdir`
-5. open
+5. `open`

 As we mentioned, we can access many tools with terminal.
 Let's walk through a few that are important for data science.

 So far we've been using iPython notebook in place of a text editor.
-However, there are lots of other options availablee, including: Emacs, Vim, Sublime, Atom.
-Do you know any others?
+However, there are lots of other options availablee, including: Emacs, Vim, Sublime.

+**Check**: What is a text editor?
+Can you name any other examples?

 <a name="demo2"></a>
 ## Text Editor - Sublime

 Let's do a demo of Sublime with python.

 > Instructor Note: Pull up the text editor and demo writing a simple python program.
-You can also use [say-hi.py ](./code/say-hi.py).
+You can use [say-hi.py ](./code/say-hi.py).

 <a name="intro2"></a>
 ## iPython Notebook